alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle install
 ```

- The problem is that next time we spin up a container all of the gems would need re-installing.
+ The problem is that next time we spin up a container all of the gems would need re-installing, because it will by default save the gems to `/usr/local/bundle` within the container.
+But the everything in the container is destroyed and reset to the image when it's shut down.
+We could mount that path to the same on your `$mac` but there is a Docker way of providing data storage.

 #### Persistent volumes

-Docker allows you create separate volumes for persistent data.
+Docker allows you create separate, named volumes for persistent data.

 * Create a persistent volume for our gems: